-In July 1945, the children of the house of Moissac are in a summer camp in Chambon-sur-Lignon.
+In July 1945, the children of the house of Moissac were in a summer camp at Chambon-sur-Lignon.

-Annette is the 3rd person on the left.
+Annette is the third person on the left.

-On 16 July 1942, at 4 o'clock in the morning, the largest round-up targeting the Jews of France during the entire Second World War was launched by the Paris police prefecture, at the initiative of the Nazi authorities.
-More than 4500 police officers are mobilized.
-Dozens of buses are required from the Compagnie du Métropolitain to transfer the arrested Jews.
-The persons targeted are German, Austrian, Polish, Czechoslovakian, Russian and stateless Jews.
-12,884 people are arrested, at their homes in Paris and the nearby suburbs, during the two days of July 16 and 17, including a large number of women and children yet French.
-The arrests continue until 20 July, bringing the total to 13,152 people.
+On 16 July 1942 at 4 a.m., the largest roundup targeting Jews in France of the entire Second World War was launched by the Paris Police Prefecture, at the initiative of the Nazi authorities.
+More than 4,500 police officers were mobilized.
+Dozens of buses were required from the Compagnie du Métropolitain to transfer the arrested Jews.
+The persons concerned are German, Austrian, Polish, Czechoslovak, Russian and stateless Jews.
+12,884 people were arrested at their homes in Paris and the nearby suburbs during the two days of 16 and 17 July, including a large number of women and children who were French.
+The arrests continued until 20 July, bringing the death toll to 13,152.

 Single people and couples without children are sent to Drancy.
-The families, 8,160 people including 4,115 children, are locked up at the Vélodrome d'hiver in the 15
+The families, numbering 8,160 people including 4,115 children, are locked up at the Vélodrome d'hiver in the 15th

 Of these tragic events, there is only one photograph identified by Serge Klarsfeld in 1990, showing buses parked in front of the Vel d'Hiv.